Impact Factor 5.085 | CiteScore 5.4

 The understanding of tolerance mechanisms will spawn a new generation of therapeutics to better control autoimmunity, allergy and transplant rejection, and to override tolerance to ensure optimal immune responses to microbial pathogens and cancers.

 Immunological Tolerance and Regulation focuses on tolerance mechanisms, their exploitation and their avoidance, and aims to attract work in this rapidly evolving field of immunology.
-The Specialty is one in a series of many that deal with “immunology”, and aims at avoiding present day “editorial policies” that are not solely based on scientific content.
+The Specialty section is one in a series of many that deal with “immunology” and aims at avoiding present day “editorial policies” that are not solely based on scientific content.

 PMCID: all published articles receive a PMCID

-Immunological Tolerance and Regulation welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review and Technology Report.
+Immunological Tolerance and Regulation welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Immunological Tolerance and Regulation, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Fax +41 (0)21 510 17 01

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com